A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Discretization in Space

 \subsection{Timestepping Algorithm}

-This section summarizes the timestepping procedure in Alg.~\ref{alg:consistent_splitting_scheme}.
+This section summarizes the time stepping procedure of the modified pressure scheme in Alg.~\ref{alg:consistent_splitting_scheme}.
 For simplicity of presentation, the startup process is omitted here, which either consists of interpolating a given exact solution at the required time instants, using lower-order BDF schemes with increasing order, or other time integrators of appropriate order until the necessary data $\ve{u}^{n+1-i}$ is gathered.